DevFestVienna/devfest-at-site/call.md

 isStaticPost: true
 ---

+Thank you for your interest in being part of DevFest Vienna!

+We have received an overwhelming number of talk proposals which we are currently reviewing.
+These days the speakers will be contacted to let them know whether they have been selected for a talk at DevFest Vienna 2018.

+{% comment %}
 Interested in being part of the event as a speaker?

 _We encourage submissions from female speakers to enhance the gender balance.